 There is a selection of the farm's homemade jams (mandarin and whisky, orange and brandy), honey, and chutneys on offer, too.
 Or have a go at making your own mandarin marmalade with your bucket loads of mandarins.

 There is an car entry fee of $5 per car at the gate to cover the cost of providing more facilities and not to worry there is plenty of paddock parking.

 I recommend taking a picnic lunch and making a day of it with family and friends.
 There are picnic chairs and tables available as well as toilet and baby change facilities.
 There are farm animals to see and feed.
 Just buy some feed (50c a bag) at the shed to take with you to feed the sheep, which my kids loved.

 Council has provided signage to state that Laughtondale Gully Road is now closed as the road is dangerous and difficult to navigate.

 Travel on Old Northern Road all the way into Wisemans Ferry and when you see the township there is a road on your right (Singleton Road).
 Simply follow the big yellow signs all the way past Watkins Farm to the end of the road to Fords Farm.

-Prices per kilo have not changed for the past ten years, so you can buy your mandarins, lemons and limes for $2.00 per kg.
-We managed to pick my middle child's weight in mandarins which he's quite pleased about.
+Prices per kilo have not changed for the past ten years, so you can buy your mandarins, lemons and limes for $2.00 per kg and cumquats at $10.00 per kg.